Unless you live, well, under a tree, you’ve probably heard the phrase, “money doesn’t grow on trees.”

 Also, credit bureaus will ding your score if your credit utilization is too high — meaning you’re carrying high balances on your credit cards compared to the cards’ limits.
 You only want to use at the most 30% of your available credit at any time.
 So if you have one credit card with a limit of $1,000, you only want to put as much as $300 on it at time, and then pay that off before charging anything else.

 When determining your creditworthiness, credit bureaus and lenders don’t want to see maxed out credit cards or debts that carry over from month to month.

 If you’re looking for a general rule of thumb: use credit cards to make small purchases that you can pay off at the end of each month.

 One big mistake many people make is investing too much money only in what they’re familiar with.
 And there are two big parts to this.

-First, workers will often invest their 401(k) in their employer’s stock and that’s a bad idea.
-You don’t want to put all your eggs in one basket, and when you make this move that’s essentially what you’re doing — relying on your employer to pay your paycheck and build your retirement wealth.
+First, workers will often invest their 401(k) in their employer’s stock, but that’s a bad idea.
+You don’t want to put all of your eggs in one basket, and when you make this move that’s essentially what you’re doing — relying on your employer to pay your paycheck and build your retirement wealth.
 But what this does is ignore the fact that companies have a lifecycle just like people.
 For more on this, click here.

 Similarly, people often think it’s a good idea to invest all their money in the industry they work in, especially if the industry is booming.
 Things are great and you know the industry inside and out, so what could go wrong?
 Well, a lot.